truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 Specifically, the War prompted a divide between "store of value" Bitcoiners, and "medium of exchange" Bitcoiners.
 The former say that BTC is for saving, and the latter say that BTC is for spending.

 Of course, "money" must be *both* saved and spent[^7].
 (Thus, we could improve our "money" by making it easier to spend, *or* easier to save.)
-There is no one ["before"](https://www.youtube.com/watch?v=uKklU59m47U) the other; nor does value come ["from" one "group"](http://nakamotoinstitute.org/mempool/im-hoarding-bitcoins-and-no-you-cant-have-any/) or the other.
+There is no sense in which one ["precedes"](https://www.youtube.com/watch?v=uKklU59m47U) the other; nor does value come ["from" one "group"](http://nakamotoinstitute.org/mempool/im-hoarding-bitcoins-and-no-you-cant-have-any/) (vs a supposedly rival group).

 [^7]: Just imagine a money that you could *not* spend, at all.
 You cannot transfer it to someone else, and they couldn't transfer it to anyone else either.
 That "money" might as well be invisible!
 (And how would you come to "own" it, in the first place?).
 So, money must be spendable.
 Secondly: imagine a money that you could *not* save -- for instance, you would earn a "paycheck" at work and be required to *instantaneously* take the entire balance in goods and investments.
 That would not really be "money", either.
 (And, again, how would you come to "own" any of it in the first place?)
 In the real world, you hold a balance of money on hand (in your wallet, or checking account), in order to meet unexpected needs, and to buy things that you don't *yet* realize that you need to buy.
 So money must be "save-able".